jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-22-even-more-fatigue.md

 21. #stress-intensity factor
     1. Reduce by gluing on a patch to disperse load by taking some strain from the hole.
     2. Thermal and traction stresses.
-    3. Tapered to reduces secondary bending and minimize #shear-band
+    3. Tapered to reduces secondary bending and minimize [shear bands](shear-band.md)
 22. [Damage tolerance](damage-tolerance.md) guidelines
     1.  critical #cracks cannot be fixed: do not fly the plane
     2. If no #failure at ultimate load, then conservative.